 About me

 - Can I live with other cats?
-Potentially - Since we are uncertain about who was instigating the fights, Lois or Trevor, it would be best for Lois to be rehomed as the only cat in the household.
+Potentially - Since we are uncertain about who was instigating the fights, Lois or Trevor (the other cat within the home) it would be best for Lois to be rehomed as the only cat in the household.

 - Can I live with dogs?
 No